 If any of the cells on the red paths contained one candidate shared by the cells on the extremities of the lines, it could be eliminated, but this is not the case.

 Any Sudoku puzzle must have only one possible solution.
 However, at the most extreme levels, the players might find themselves with two.
 This happens when there is a “deadly pattern”.
-This pattern happens when there 4 cells with the same pair of candidates facing each other.
+This pattern happens when there are 4 cells with the same pair of candidates facing each other.
 For it to be “deadly” each set of two cells must also be placed within the same group.

 Example

-In this table, the player faces a possible deadly pattern with the candidates 2 and 3, in which the placement of those digits can become indifferent in the end and result in two possible solutions for the puzzle.
+In this example, the player faces a possible deadly pattern with the candidates 2 and 3, in which the placement of those digits can become indifferent in the end and result in two possible solutions for the puzzle.
 Since one of the cells also contains 8 as a candidate, the player can use the unique rectangle method to eliminate the pair 2 and 3 from it and avoid the deadly pattern in the end.

-In theory, the unique square technique should be the least used out of the advanced Sudoku strategies, even in the hardest levels, as this pattern only occurs when the puzzle is poorly designed albeit not wrong.
+In theory, the unique rectangle technique should be the least used out of the advanced Sudoku strategies, even in the hardest levels, as this pattern only occurs when the puzzle is poorly designed albeit not wrong.

 The Nishio strategy takes its name from professional puzzle player Tetsuya Nishio who is credited with inventing it.
-Out of all the advanced Sudoku strategies, this is the one that players avoid the most and use only as a last resource as it takes guessing as a premise.
+Out of all the advanced Sudoku strategies, this is the one that players avoid the most and use only as a last resort as it takes guessing as a premise.

 Basically, the player must take a cell with two candidates, choose one, and try to solve the grid.
 If it works, great.
 If not, the player must return to the starting point and choose the other.
-The point of this strategy is that as soon as an incompatibility arises, the starting candidate can be eliminated which turns the remaining into the solution for that cell.
+The point of this strategy is that as soon as an incompatibility arises, the starting candidate can be eliminated which turns the remaining one into the solution for that cell.

-However, a simple miscalculation due to lack of concentration can turn the puzzle unsolvable and/or the incompatibility might not arise until the very end of the puzzle, which is why players tend to avoid this technique.
+However, a simple miscalculation due to lack of concentration can turn the puzzle unsolvable, and/or the incompatibility might not arise until the very end of the puzzle, which is why players tend to avoid this technique.

 Nevertheless, only experts reach the levels in which they are required and at that point knowing and being familiar with these strategies becomes a requirement to progress in the hardest levels of these puzzles.